Shaanworkspace/Banking_System/README.md

 To format a SQL query to return results in ascending order, use the "ORDER BY" clause with the "ASC" keyword after the column name you want to sort by;

-for example, "SELECT * FROM table_name ORDER BY column_name ASC" will return results with the specified column sorted from lowest to highest value (ascending order).
+For example, "SELECT * FROM table_name ORDER BY column_name ASC" will return results with the specified column sorted from lowest to highest value (ascending order).

 Key points about ascending order in SQL: